Wardens

 Rose

 Hi all, welcome to Wilson House!
-My name is Rose, I am a third year PhD student in the physics department at imperial and I will be one of your sub-wardens for the year.
+I’m Rose, a fourth year PhD student in physics and I will be one of your sub-wardens for the year.

 I moved to London at the start of my PhD following my undergraduate and master’s in chemistry at Manchester.
 My current research is on a new spectroscopic tool to look at chiral molecules.
-This means I fire big lasers at molecules that come in left and right-handed forms!
+Meaning I use ultrafast lasers to look at molecules that come in left and right-handed forms!
 I’m always happy to discuss this or any part of academic life at university.

-I love being in London, there are forever new things to do and places to see and I am sure you will come to love it too!
-Imperial has so much to offer, don’t forget to take advantage of this, university life is so much more than just your studies.
-In my free time, I play netball with the university and despite my lack of skills, love ultimate frisbee.
+I love being in London, there are forever new things to do and places to see.
+Imperial has so much to offer, don’t forget to take advantage of this, there is so much more to university than just your studies.
+In my free time, I play netball with the university and despite my lack of skills, enjoy ultimate frisbee.

 Eduardo